MXHX7199/MXHX7199.github.io/_pages/about.md

 News
 -----------
+`Sep./08/2024` Our two papers on the PQ Compression and SNN Quantization have been accepted by ASP-DAC 2025!
+Congratulations to Zongwu and Haomin.

 `Aug./26/2024` I received a grant from the NSFC Youth Fund titled "Neural Network Hardware-Software Co-design Architecture Based on Adaptive Compression Ecoding".

 `Aug./22/2024` Our paper on a novel compiler plug-in for efficient SpMM has been accepted by IEEE TCAD 2024!
 Congratulations to Shiyuan.